-- Gain an insider’s perspective on local politics during field studies such as visiting the Danish Foreign Ministry and Parliament, or by debating burning issues with former extremists and current activists
+- Gain an insider’s perspective on local politics during Field Studies such as visiting the Danish Foreign Ministry and Parliament

 The European Game of Politics: Crisis and Survival

 The European Union has been called an Unidentified Political Object (UPO) because it is less than a federal state, but more than a federation of states.
 Therefore, the European game of politics is rather special with deep impacts on the present EU crisis and the future of EU survival.
 This course offers a broad study of the EU, including historical development, governing institutions, political processes, economic cooperation and challenges as well as major policies and approaches to the present crisis, and teaches ‘how to play the game’ of politics in Europe.

 Visit our website for the complete list of 250 additional elective courses!

 SCHOLARSHIP FUNDS AVAILABLE!

 Core Course Week: Study tour to Southern Denmark-Northern Germany + a two-day seminar in Copenhagen

 Prerequisites: Two political science courses at university level, with at least one focusing on either international relations or comparative politics.